aheckmann/node-gameroom/README.md

 # Node-Gameroom
-Basic starter kit for creating realtime web-based games with nodejs.
+My basic starter kit for creating realtime web-based games with nodejs.

 Includes
 - Bugs - this is alpha baby!